Generic selectors

 Department of Medicine, Armed Forces Hospital and Catholic University, Brazil

-American Society of Neurophysiology and Dermatology, Brazil
+American Society of Neurophysiology and Dermatology, Brazil.

 *Corresponding author: Vitorino Modesto dos Santos, Department of Medicine, Armed Forces Hospital and Catholic University, Brasília-DF, Brazil. vitorinomodesto@gmail.com.